-The Organization does not condone and will not tolerate unlawful harassment, discrimination, or retaliation on the part of any employee (including supervisors and managers) or third party (including independent contractors or other person with which the Organization does business).
-Supervisors and managers are to report any complaints of unlawful harassment to People Services or its designee.
+The organization does not condone and will not tolerate harassment, discrimination, or retaliation on the part of any employee or third party (including independent contractors or other person with which the organization does business).
+Supervisors and managers are to report any complaints of harassment to People Services or its designee.

-When the Organization receives allegations of unlawful harassment, discrimination, or retaliation, the Board or its designee (if a complaint is about the Organization's Principal) or People Services or its designee will conduct a fair, timely and thorough investigation that provides all parties an appropriate process and reaches reasonable conclusions based on the evidence collected.
+When the organization receives allegations of harassment, discrimination, or retaliation, the principal or his or her their designee (or Chief Executive Officer if a complaint is about the organization's Principal, or the attorney of the school if the complaint is about the CEO) or People Services or its designee will conduct a fair, timely and thorough investigation that provides all parties an appropriate process and reaches reasonable conclusions based on the evidence collected.
 The investigation will be handled in as confidential a manner as possible, although complete confidentiality cannot be guaranteed.
 Complainants and witnesses shall not be subject to retaliation for making complaints in good faith or participating in an investigation.
-The Organization is committed to remediating any instances where investigation findings demonstrate unlawful harassment, discrimination, or retaliation has occurred.
+The organization is committed to remediating any instances where investigation findings demonstrate harassment, discrimination, or retaliation has occurred.

-Prohibited Unlawful Harassment
+Prohibited Harassment

-- Verbal conduct such as epithets, derogatory jokes, or comments or slurs; - Physical conduct including assault, unwanted touching, intentionally blocking normal movement, or interfering with work because of sex, race, or any other protected basis; - Retaliation for reporting or threatening to report harassment; or - Disparate treatment based on any of the protected classes above.
+- (1) Verbal conduct such as epithets, derogatory jokes, or comments or slurs; - (2) Physical conduct including assault, unwanted touching, intentionally blocking normal movement, or interfering with work because of sex, race, or any other protected basis; - (3) Retaliation for reporting or threatening to report harassment; or - (4) Disparate treatment based on any of the protected classes above.

-Prohibited Unlawful Sexual Harassment
+Prohibited Sexual Harassment

-The Organization is committed to providing a workplace free of sexual harassment and considers such harassment to be a major offense, which may result in disciplinary action, up to, and including dismissal, of the offending employee.
+The organization is committed to providing a workplace free of sexual harassment and considers such harassment to be a major offense, which may result in disciplinary action, up to, and including dismissal, of the offending employee.